 Game Mechanic Studios is also showcasing their HDR10+ GAMING title “Happy Trails and the Kidnapped Princess,” which will be available in 2022.

 HDR10+ Continues to Expand with Industry Support and Adoption for Premium HDR Experiences

-HDR10+ brings superior picture quality by optimising brightness and contrast scene-by-scene or frame-by-frame, with more accurate colour expression.
+HDR10+ brings superb picture quality by optimizing brightness and contrast scene-by-scene or frame-by-frame, with accurate colour expression.

 Introduced four years ago, HDR10+ has built robust support across the industry, with 128 partners and over 4,000 supported devices, including TVs, projectors, smartphones and tablets from more than 28 manufacturers.
 HDR10+’s metadata also offers flexible reference tone and mapping curve definition for content creators, allowing them to deliver more impactful images exactly as they intended them to be seen.

 In addition, NVIDIA GeForce RTX 30 Series, RTX 20 Series, and GTX 16 Series GPUs will support the HDR10+ GAMING standard with drivers scheduled for release in 2022.